 Who is this ONLINE COURSE for

 - Aspiring Speakers

 - Employees who want to get promoted

-If you wish to pay via bank deposit, simply deposit P9,997 to any of the bank details below.
+If you wish to pay via bank deposit, simply deposit P7,500 to any of the bank details below.
+Bank deposit is applicable to one-time payment only.
 Then kindly email the following to email@example.com.